KARMA YOGA RETREAT LAOSLearn the art of letting go

 - Use of La Folie lodge amenities including hire bikes, swimming pool and garden

-- Twice daily yoga and meditation classes with Victorian-based yoga teachers Emily Rose and Tiak Saysana (Lao national), suitable for all levels and conditions
+- Twice daily yoga and meditation classes with yoga teachers Emily Rose and Tiak Saysana (Lao national), suitable for all levels and conditions

 - Workshops, ceremonies and dharma talks on the theme of non-attachment and karma yoga